 Up until recently, we have not paid much attention to remote working.
 Most of our staff are hands on and cannot work from home, and the staff at the administration office at Old Brookside enjoy coming to the office to spend time together and talk with the residents (as well as doing their work!).
 In accordance with government guidance, the administration office staff are working from home mostly but do call in to collect post and do other tasks.
-We are working with our telephone provider to enable our office staff to make and take calls at home and in the interim, anyone who is in the office will take phone calls.
-If no-one is in, callers will be able to leave a voice mail, but can also contact any of the office staff by emailing them direct: the naming convention is email@example.com, or email firstname.lastname@example.org, and the message will be passed to the appropriate person, who will get back to you.
+We can take calls while working at home, although we have had technical difficulties with the system.
+If you have left a voice mail and we have not responded, please call again or email us: the naming convention is email@example.com, or email firstname.lastname@example.org, and the message will be passed to the appropriate person, who will get back to you.

 Greswold House, Grey Gables and Yardley Grange: our care homes

 Our care homes continue to provide care and support for their residents and we have rigorous procedures in place to minimise the risk of transmission of infection.
 All relatives and close friends should have been contacted about non-essential visiting and alternatives for keeping in touch.
 Our staff will help residents to use mobile phones or computer tablets if required.